-Overview

-Dataset ID WP5_2

-Dataset Title activity_recognition_KLEEMANN

-Work Package WP5

-Task / Deliverable

-Partner(s) KLEEMANN

-Data Type Derived, Synthetic data

-Format N/A

-Details

 Description A set of files pertaining the operators' activity during the execution of a task at the production line.
-Data planned to be collected via suitable sensors (e.g., RGB & Depth camera), installed on the operators' AR glasses, or/and at specific positions on the production line.
-Semantic segmentation will be performed in real-time in order to separate a particular object of interest (produced parts or production machines) from its background and subsequently estimate its pose.
-The objects' relative position with respect to a human operator will be recognised.
-A semantic fusion of quality control information (e.g., identified defects - defect_detection_KLEEMANN dataset, metrological measurements, operator's heart rate etc.) will be executed and propagated to the foreseen AR environment.
+Data planned to be collected via suitable sensors (e.g. RGB & Depth camera), installed on the operators' AR glasses, or/and at specific positions on the production line.
+An activity recognition model will be trained in order to understand the operator's task at a given time and provide the contextual information to DSS based on the operator's viewpoint and current activity.